mozilla/build-fwunit/docs/testing.rst

 Utility Methods
 ---------------

-The :class:`~fwunit.tests.Rules` class provides a number of useful functions for testing.
+The :class:`~fwunit.analysis.testcontext.TestContext` class provides a number of useful functions for testing.
 Each method logs verbosely, so test failures should have plenty of data for debugging.

-.. py:class:: funit.tests.Rules(source_name)
+.. py:class:: funit.analysis.testcontext.TestContext(source_name)

     :param source_name: fwunit source from which to load rules